 Israel must be one of the best countries I have been to when it comes to food.
 Middle Eastern cuisine is simply irresistible with all the meat, veggies, and desserts.
-In Israel, you can indulge in both traditional and modern culinary experiences, whether in the Old Town or amidst towering skyscrapers.
+When you are having Israeli food, you can indulge in both traditional and modern culinary experiences, whether in the Old Town or amidst towering skyscrapers.

 Shakshuka

-Well, it's nothing less than gently poached eggs in a rich tomato and pepper sauce accompanied by onions and garlic, served in a very hot sizzling pan.
+Well, it's nothing less than gently poached eggs in a rich tomato and pepper sauce, accompanied by onions and garlic, served in a very hot, sizzling pan.
 Don't you find yourself drooling just by reading this?
 I won't judge you; I've been there myself.
-The dish is that good-looking and smells incredible that I've burnt my tongue every time I've had shakshuka.
+The dish is so good-looking and smells incredible that I've burnt my tongue every time I've had shakshuka.
 I was so hasty and simply couldn't wait to eat it.
 And when the hot pan was served right in front of me, there was no time to wait!

 You'll find shakshuka being served almost on every corner of Jerusalem or Tel Aviv.
 It's basically an Israeli national dish, winning the hearts—and stomachs—of both travelers and locals.